SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 in practice it is pretty easy.
 The general principle is similar to https://en.wikipedia.org/wiki/Born%E2%80%93Haber_cycle and https://en.wikipedia.org/wiki/Hess%27s_law
-In this part of CatMAP, we will only be specifying the 0K electronic contribution to the relative formation energies, and these do not have a temperature depndence.
+For this type of input file of CatMAP, we will be specifying the 0K electronic contribution to the relative formation energies, and these do not have a temperature depndence.
+How other terms become included will be explained later.

 In practice, today, the value for :math:`H_i` is generally approximated as being equal to the electronic energy.
 In this case, the equation becomes